BenjaminTMilnes/XSDRSpecification/README.md

 The &lt;email-address&gt; element defines the email address of an author.
 It must be contained within an &lt;author&gt; element.

+### &lt;address&gt;

+The &lt;address&gt; element defines the address of an author or organisation.
+It must be contained within an &lt;author&gt; element.
+The &lt;address&gt; element is optional.

 ## Templating